Amarilli/Neural-Network-Model/README.md

 Overall, the model's optimization resulted in an accuracy of above 74%.
 It implies that each point in the test data can be correctly classified 74% of the time.

 While the current model has demonstrated good performance and achieved a high level of accuracy, it's worth exploring an alternative approach - the Random Forest model.
-This model, also suitable for classification problems, has the potential to achieve an accuracy rate of approximately 78%, offering a competitive alternative to consider.
+This model, also suitable for classification problems, has the potential to achieve higher than 80% accuracy rates, offering a competitive alternative to consider.

-## Report on the Neural Network Model